amytsaiyuansung/Machine_Learning_Ads_Click-Through_Rate/README.md

 # Machine_Learning_Ads_Click-Through_Rate
 This project aims to predict click-through rate for online advertising by applying machine learning classification algorithms.

-30M+ rows train dataset is splitted into 31 small training data files, each with around 1M rows.
+Train dataset with 30+ rows of data is splitted into 31 small training data files, each with around 1M rows of data.

-Test data is another file with 13M+ rows of data.
+Test data is another dataset with 13M+ rows of data.

-Percentage of clicks is around 17% in the train data.

 Classification techniques such as logistic regression, decision trees, random forest, and neural network are applied.